microcks/microcks.io/content/documentation/guides/rabbitmq-support.md

 ## 2. Use RabbitMQ in AsyncAPI

 As AMQP is not the default binding into Microcks, you should explicitly add it as a valid binding within your AsyncAPI contract.
-Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use Avro and Microcks with AsyncAPI.
+Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use AMQP and Microcks with AsyncAPI.
 It comes for one sample you can find on our [GitHub repository](https://github.com/microcks/api-lifecycle/blob/master/account-service-demo-amqp/account-service-asyncapi-1.1.0.yml).

 ```yaml
 asyncapi: '2.1.0'